 Glucose tolerance was similar in young adulthood between groups in both males and females (Figure 2G).
 We found no significant effect of diet (pdiet=0.53) on the rise in blood glucose during GTT, but there was an effect of sex (psex=0.0093) on glucose tolerance, again with expected higher glucose levels in male mice.
 The summarized AUC for the GTT (Figure 2H) shows a significant interaction between sex and maternal dietary treatment (psex:diet=0.00082). eTRF males had an 8.2% lower AUC than their AL counterparts (pdiet<0.0001) while this was absent in females (pdiet=0.99).
 Fasting blood glucose, assessed before ITT and GTT, was 10.4% higher in males than in females (psex=0.0054; Figure 2I), but did not differ significantly by maternal dietary treatment (pdiet=0.18).
-Thus, there are modest glycemic effects of gestational eTRF present in young, chow-fed male offspring that were not explained by differences in weight or body composition, which was comparable between groups.
+Taken together these data suggest that gestational eTRF has very a mild effect on adult offspring, despite the narrow feeding window.
+Offspring whose mothers were fed eTRF had slightly improved responses to insulin and glucose challenge but no differences in body weight or in fat mass.

 HFHS feeding in adult offspring exposed to eTRF during gestation generates sex-specific glucose intolerance

 Given that adult offspring were minimally affected by gestational eTRF exposure, we administered a high fat, high sucrose (HFHS) overnutrition challenge; ad libitum access to 45% of energy from fat and 17% of energy from sucrose after PND 70.
 Food intake and body composition measurements continued weekly.
-(34)Similar to the findings on chow, with HFHS, there were no major differences between eTRF and AL offspring in body weight (Figure 3A, pdiet=0.99), fat mass (Figure 3B, pdiet=0.65), or lean mass (Figure 3C, pdiet=0.47).
+The average weekly food intake increased by 67.6% in AL offspring and by 31.8% in eTRF offspring after switching to HFHS, both of which exceed energy needs for adult mice (34).
+Similar to the findings on chow, with HFHS, there were no major differences between eTRF and AL offspring in body weight (Figure 3A, pdiet=0.99), fat mass (Figure 3B, pdiet=0.65), or lean mass (Figure 3C, pdiet=0.47).
 Therefore, offspring of eTRF and AL experienced similar changes in body composition in response to overnutrition.
 Cumulative HFHS consumption was comparable between females and males (psex=0.72), and maternal restriction groups (Figure 3D, pdiet=0.72).
-Feeding efficiency was greater in males than in females, which is consistent with the NCD period (Supplemental Figure 1B, psex = 0.00023).
+Feeding efficiency was greater in males than in females, which is consistent with the NCD period (Supplemental Figure 2B, psex = 0.00023).
 However, unlike the NCD period, efficiency was indistinguishable between eTRF and AL offspring (pdiet=0.93).